wala/WALA/README-Gradle.md

 and compare.
 The `jmh` task prints human-readable results to the console and writes machine-readable results to `<subproject>/build/results/jmh/results.json` for a given `<subproject>`.
+Setting the `jmhResultsFileNameIncludesGitHash` Gradle property (e.g., with `-PjmhResultsFileNameIncludesGitHash`) appends the current Git commit hash to the results file name, writing to `<subproject>/build/results/jmh/results-<git-hash>.json`.
 Results can be unstable on noisy machines, so consider running a single benchmark with more forks and iterations for more trustworthy comparisons, e.g. by editing the `@Fork`, `@Warmup`, and `@Measurement` annotations in the benchmark source.

 #### JMH Macrobenchmarks